mre/endler.dev/content/2019/tinysearch/index.md

 Now I had all the pieces of the puzzle:

-- Rust - A language I am comfortable with
+- Rust - A language I was comfortable with
 - [wasm-pack] - A bundler for WebAssembly modules
 - A working prototype that served as a proof-of-concept